 - There are no formal entry requirements for this course.

-- You should be enthusiastic and committed to working with and caring for others in a range of care services.
+- You should be enthusiastic and committed to working with others and learning about working with others in a range of care services and settings.

 Please follow the guidance below when writing your personal statement: